 Deficiency 4 could not be corrected until Deficiency 3 was completed as the water system cannot function if both Well # 3 and the San Jose storage tank are offline at the same time.
 Well# 3 rehabilitation was completed June 2022.
-The San Jose water tank rehabilitation is in the planning phase.
+The San Jose water tank rehabilitation is in the bidding phase and the rehabilitation will be complete by June 2024.